The Dolce Postgraduate Fellowship

-- To prepare fellows for a career in clinical psychology, and to practice in a manner that is informed by the Mission of Iona College to foster “opportunity, justice and the liberating power of education” in a context of “intellectual inquiry, community engagement, and appreciation for diversity";
+- To prepare fellows for a career in clinical psychology, and to practice in a manner that is informed by the Mission of Iona University to foster “opportunity, justice and the liberating power of education” in a context of “intellectual inquiry, community engagement, and appreciation for diversity";

 - To provide a broad range of clinical experiences, preparing fellows to serve as assets in any treatment setting;